hydrobeam/website/content/tech/emacs_setup.md

 toc: true
 ---

 Are you tired of using a traditional editor?
-Looking for a break from the monotony... alongside a little Doom?
+Looking for a break from the monotony... alongside a bit of Doom?

 Look no further!
 [Doom Emacs](https://github.com/doomemacs/doomemacs) is a *configuration framework* for Emacs that abstracts away a lot of the complexity that goes into perfecting your setup, making it a much friendlier experience for beginners.
 Doom is a purposely light layer over Emacs and emphasizes performance and startup time, without sacrificing extensibility.
 It lets you configure Emacs just the way you like, while providing sane defaults and convenience.
-Through Emacs' amazing packages like `Magit`, `Org` and `lsp`, you can make the most of your editor.
+Through Emacs' amazing packages like `Magit`, `Org` and `lsp`, you can really make the most of your editor!

 The purpose of this post is to give you an intro to Doom/Emacs and give a brief overview of some of its features!

+I'll be covering:
-I'll be covering what a typical workflow looks like, how to configure Doom using its built in module system and some of my favourite (must have) packages.
+- What a typical workflow might look like + how to use Emacs
+- How to configure Doom using its built in module system
+- My recommendations for packages, config tweaks and how I like to use Emacs.

 Before getting started, I'd highly recommend getting somewhat familiar with `vim` keybindings (try `vimtutor` by installing [Neovim](https://neovim.io/) and running `nvim +Tutor`).

 ## Installation

-Installing Emacs/Doom is very OS specific, so I'm just going to defer to the [doomemacs docs](https://github.com/doomemacs/doomemacs#install) here (PS: if you're on Windows just use `WSL`).
+Installing Emacs/Doom is very OS specific, so I'm just going to defer to the [doomemacs docs](https://github.com/doomemacs/doomemacs#install) here (if you're on Windows just use `WSL`).

-A small note about Emacs versions, `emacs28` (the latest Emacs version at the time of writing) introduces the `native compilation` feature, which speeds up the execution of Emacs' lisp variant: `elisp`.
+> A small note about Emacs versions, `emacs28` (the latest Emacs version at the time of writing) introduces the `native compilation` feature, which speeds up the execution of Emacs' lisp variant: `elisp`.
 So it's an all around Good Thing™️.

-When everything is set up, run `emacs` and you should be greeted to a splash screen like this:
+When everything is set up, run Emacs and you should be greeted to a splash screen like this:
 <img src="/img/doom_startup.jpg" alt="startup" style="zoom:200%;" />

 ## First Moments